Areas of Materiality / Targets

 10 Reduced Inequalities

-Promoting health and productivity management Employees’ average monthly overtime hours 11.7 hours 12.0 hours
+Promoting health and productivity management Employees’ average monthly overtime hours 12.2 hours 12.0 hours

-Undertaking social contribution activities Donation amount ¥19.38 million ¥30.0 million
+Undertaking social contribution activities Donation amount ¥31.88 million ¥30.0 million

-Strengthening risk manangement Competent application of the management cycle Quantification of risk
+Strengthening risk manangement Competent application of the management cycle Quantification of Risk

 5 Gender Equality